SubjectSecure/V-TV/README.md

 # V-TV
-A project aimed at creating a low-power content aggregation for digital signage in waiting rooms using html.
+A project aimed at creating a low-power (Raspberry Pi 2, Raspbian) content aggregation for digital signage (1080P) in waiting rooms using html.